Education

 Engagement tracking

-Your online teaching tools should make it easy to follow registrations and attendance rates across all your classes.
+The best virtual teaching tools make it easy to follow registrations and attendance rates across all your classes.
+Most also reveal other engagement metrics, like the number of responses to polls, chat messages sent, and questions asked.

 Analytics